Juste1dev/NovaOS/README.md

 # Vision

 NovaOS aims to become a full experimental operating system combining low-level understanding with a modern user experience.
+If you want to help me improve the system and develop it alongside me, don't hesitate to send an email to: TonyxPro@outlook.com

 ---